wessenstam/server-cloud_suite_partner/docs/Cloud_Suite/lab1/lab1.md

 15. Greensafe is not using a proxy server and no changes are needed.
 Click **Next**

-16. Change the Tenant URL with your unique platform URL. **https://tenant.my.centrify.net** (You can copy and paste the URL directly from the address bar of the browser.)
-Leave all other options *default*!!!
+16. Change the Tenant URL with your unique platform URL. **https://<tenant\>.my.centrify.net** (You can copy and paste the URL directly from the address bar of the browser.)

     ![](images/lab-011.png)